QuiltMC/rfcs/structure/0006-governance.md

 Unless specified otherwise, the following process is used for voting:

 A vote in a team may be called at any time by a team lead for that team or for one of its parent teams.
-A member of the administrative board may also initiate a vote in any team.
+A vote can also be initiated as required by another process, such as adding or removing a team member.

-When a vote is called within a team, all members of that team, its parent teams, and the administrative board are eligible to vote.
+When a vote is called within a team, all members of that team and its parent teams are eligible to vote.
 All polls should include a positive and negative option, as well as the option to abstain.
 Voting members that abstain are excluded from percentages and tallies.